Eileenzyf/MSIA423-Project/README.md

 		 - Model performance: R square.
 		 - Business sense: Ask the user to rate the app (thumbs up or thumbs down) and calculate the ratio.
  - Project Backlog
 	 - Develop Themes: Help target users (software developers) to predict number of of reviews and ratings of their apps and therefore gauge potential popularity of their apps.
-Users can improve and make adjustment to their current version based on the results and icreas
+Users can improve and make adjustment to their current version based on the results and potentially increase revenue.
 	 - Epics
 		 - stories

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc1MzMwMjM3LDE2ODQ3NjcwMTIsMTk5ND
+eyJoaXN0b3J5IjpbMTk1OTU0NjQ5OSwxNjg0NzY3MDEyLDE5OT
-EyMDAwLDk3ODA5NjQ4Ml19
+QxMjAwMCw5NzgwOTY0ODJdfQ==
 -->